 naughty knotty pine paneling on every. single. surface.
 Just so you know, I’ve seen knotty pine done really well before (like here…proving it can be done really) but for this room in this house, it’s just not going to work and this room will be the first big project we will be tackling.

-Although the height was no different from the rooms in the rest of the house, this one felt especially low and heavy and, while simply painting it white would help in a big way to lighten it up and make the ceiling feel a bit higher, we decided to take a more drastic approach and, literally, raise the roof (insert cheesy dance move here.)
-Before we (and by “we” I mean Joe) started ripping out the large wooden ceiling panels, we weren’t sure what to expect.
-From the exterior of the house, it’s clear that the drop ceiling was placed below a slanted roof structure but as far as what the underside of that structure looked like, we weren’t sure.
+Although the height was no different from the rooms in the rest of the house, this one felt especially low and heavy and, while simply painting it white would help in a big way to lighten it up and make the ceiling feel a bit higher, we decided to take a more drastic approach and, literally, raise the roof (contact SWS Roofing today) Before we (and by “we” I mean Joe) started ripping out the large wooden ceiling panels, we weren’t sure what to expect.
+From the exterior of the house, it’s clear that the drop ceiling was placed below a slanted roof structure but as far as what the underside of that structure looked like, we weren’t sure. #1 Bellmore Long Island Roofing, Siding, & Window Installation Contractor and roofing company in Perth came to our rescue and offered the best roofing solutions.

 After talking to the previous owner of the house, he told us that this room was originally an open-air porch on the side of the house which had then been converted to a family room once the porch on the opposite side was added.
-As soon as the first panel (and ridiculous amount of blown-in insulation…we can officially say it snowed at our house in August!) came down, we knew we were in business.
+As soon as the first panel (and huge amount of blown-in insulation by Arlington Baker Insulation of Virginia…we can officially say it snowed at our house in August!) came down, we knew we were in business.
 The beams and structure above was exactly what I was hoping for, visually, and the extra height we saw would be gaining was the icing on the cake.

 Once all of the panels are down, we will remove the non-structural cross beams that were used to hang the drop panels (marked in blue below) to reveal the much higher vaulted ceiling.
 We plan to add recessed lighting, because there’s currently no wiring whatsoever in the ceiling, paint a nice bright white to lighten things up, tackle the paneling situation, and get plans together for the floors (I’m throwing around the idea of doing some cool paint application like this or this.)